What is gross profit, and how to calculate it

 • Sales commissions

-COGS does not usually include fixed costs, such as marketing budgets, labor unrelated to manufacturing (like executive pay), insurance, software and other subscriptions, equipment leases and property taxes.
+COGS doesn’t usually include fixed costs, such as marketing budgets, labor unrelated to manufacturing (like executive pay), insurance, software and other subscriptions, equipment leases, and property taxes.

 Revenue

-Revenue refers to the total amount of money earned from the sale of your business’s products or services.
-Usually, this income amount is not adjusted to account for expenses like business overhead, taxes or interest.
+Total revenue refers to the net sales or the total amount of money earned from the sale of your business’s products or services.
+Usually, this income amount isn’t adjusted to account for expenses like business overhead, taxes or interest.
 It only reflects the money earned from sales.
+It may include deductions from discounts and returns.

 Gross profit calculation example

-Imagine that you own a doughnut shop.
+Imagine that you own this doughnut shop.
 Your variable expenses include raw materials to make the dough, icing and coffee drinks; paper goods, cups and lids; toppings and add-ons; wages for your team; and processing fees for customer purchases.
-You want to calculate the gross profit for your entire business (not just the coffee drinks), so you total your revenue and variable costs for the first quarter of the year.
+If you want to calculate the gross profit for your entire business (not just the coffee drinks) for the first quarter of the year, you would first need to total your revenue and variable costs.

-Your spreadsheet to calculate the gross profit should look something like this:
+Your spreadsheet to calculate the gross profit would look something like this:

 Why is gross profit important?

-At the micro level, gross profit calculations can help you decide if a particular product or offering is generating revenue.
-If a specific product has high material and labor costs with a small gross profit, you may need to optimize the production process, reevaluate supplier contracts or consider removing the item from your product line.
-Additionally, estimations can inform more significant business decisions like steps to take during an economic downturn or where to reinvest profits after a successful quarter.
+At the micro level, gross profit calculations can help you decide whether a particular product or offering is generating revenue.
+If a specific product has high material and labor costs and a small gross profit, you may need to optimize your production process, reevaluate supplier contracts or consider removing the item from your product line.
+Additionally, estimations can inform more significant business decisions, like steps to take during an economic downturn or where to reinvest profits after a successful quarter.

-What’s considered a good gross profit typically varies depending on factors like company size and industry.
-Most businesses calculate their gross profit margin to get a better sense of their business performance.
-Your gross profit margin calculates the percentage of revenue that is profit, and it is helpful when comparing to other businesses in the industry.
+Since a company’s gross profit can vary, depending on factors like company size and industry, most businesses calculate their gross profit margin to get a better sense of their business performance.
+Gross profit margin indicates the percentage of your business revenue that is profit, and it’s helpful when you’re comparing your business to other businesses in the industry.

 The doughnut shop’s gross profit margin would be 38%.
 In some industries, anything above 20% is good, but in high-end industries like fine jewelry, a good gross profit margin may be above 50%.
 Larger companies also tend to have higher profit margin expectations than small businesses do.